 2. Choose Physical Activities You Actually Enjoy

-Canadian health guidelines suggest most adults should look to get around 150 minutes of moderate to vigorous activity each week, including some strengthening activities.
+Canadian health guidelines suggest most adults should get around 150 minutes of moderate to vigorous activity each week, including some strengthening activities.

 To achieve this consistently, it’s a good idea to focus on a mix of activities that you find physically and emotionally rewarding.
 This will also help keep you motivated long-term and overcome common barriers to exercise.